scipp/scipp/README.md

 ### OSX
 * You will need to be running High Sierra 10.13.
 Lower version have incompatible libc++ implementations.
 * You will need to be using a modern clang version.
-You may use LLVM clang version > 6.x.x, this corresponds to XCode Apple clang 10.0 or greater.
-Though LLVM
+You may use LLVM Clang version > 6.x.x, this corresponds to Xcode Apple Clang 10.0 or greater.
 * You will need to `brew install libomp`

 ## Usage of the Python exports